dakk/dqpu/README.md

 - 'pending' job are checked for quantum circuit validity, and trap qubits are inserted
 - 'validating' job are checked for trap verification

-After every validation, the verifier receives the 10% of the job reward.
+After every validation, the verifier receives a percentage of the job reward.

 Verifier are special users initially selected by the smart contract creator; this will change in the future.